No idol immersion, community celebrations this Ganesh Chaturthi: Delhi pollution body | Headlines

 No idol immersion, community celebrations this Ganesh Chaturthi: Delhi pollution body

-The Delhi government has prohibited idol immersion in public places, large congregations and community celebrations on Ganesh Chaturthi this year.
-Community celebrations are not permitted as large gatherings are not allowed under the guidelines issued by the Delhi government in view of the pandemic, according to a Delhi Pollution Control Committee (DPCC) official.
-Idol immersion in the Yamuna was banned following an order by the National Green Tribunal in 2015.
+There will be no large congregations, community celebrations or idol immersion at public places on Ganesh Chaturthi in the national capital this year in view of the COVID-19 pandemic, according to the Delhi Pollution Control Committee.
+A fine of Rs 50,000 will be imposed on violators, it said.

+This year, the festival will be celebrated on August 22.
+Idol immersion in the Yamuna river was banned following an order by the National Green Tribunal in 2015.

-Last year, the Delhi government had created aritifical ponds at public places for people to immerse idols.
-This too, cannot be done this year as large gatherings will increase the risk of virus transmission, the official said.
-According to the DPCC, idol immersion will not be allowed during the upcoming festival in the Yamuna or any other water body, public place, ponds or ghats.
-A fine of Rs 50,000 will be imposed on the violators, it said.
+Last year, the Delhi government had created artificial ponds at public places for people to immerse idols on Ganesh Chaturthi and Durga Puja.
+"Idol immersion in artificial ponds, too, is not allowed this time as large gatherings will increase the risk of virus transmission," a DPCC official said.

-The pollution control body has asked residents to perform the idol immersion ritual in a bucket or container inside their home.
-According to the 'Unlock 3' guidelines issued by the Delhi Disaster Management Authority, “religious functions and other large congregations such as Ganesh Pooja and immersion procession are not permitted” and the same should be ensured, the DPCC directed municipal corporations and district magistrates.
-It has asked idol makers and sellers to use natural material “as described in the holy scripts” -- such as traditional clay -- to make idols.
+Community celebrations cannot happen as large congregations are prohibited by the government in view of the pandemic, he said.
+The pollution control body has asked residents to perform the idol immersion ritual in a bucket or container at home.

+The Delhi Police and civic bodies have been directed to check the entry of vehicles carrying idols into the city.
+Idol makers and sellers have been directed to use natural material "as described in the holy scripts" like traditional clay to make idols.
-The use of baked clay and plaster of paris is prohibited, it said.
-Ganesh Chaturthi will be celebrated on August 22.PTI GVS DV DV.

 ALSO READ